LESS WELFARE DEPENDENCY

 Labor let Work for the Dole wither.
 By 2009-10, just 13,000 job seekers participated in Work for the Dole activities, down from 75,000 in the final year of the Howard Government.

 We’ve reinvigorated it.
-Last year, 105,000 Australians participated in Work for the Dole.
+This year, around 69,000 Australians will participate in Work for the Dole.

-74% of those who participate in Work for the Dole reported that it had increased their desire to find a job and 30% of those who participated were in a job three months later.
+Nearly 75% of those who participate in Work for the Dole reported that it had increased their desire to find a job.
+Around 30% of those who participated were in a job three months later.

 All of them will benefit from the pride and self-esteem of knowing they are contributing to a community that won’t give up on them.